Bellettrie/library_system/README.md

 ## Using Tailwind
 Install npm (or yarn if you know how), and install the dependencies in the /styles/static folder.
+Use `npm ci`

-Enter the /styles/static folder and run the following command for local dev:
+Enter the /styles/config folder and run the following command for local dev:
-`npm watch`
+`npm run watch`

 Run `npm compile` to merely compile